MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### DOM APIs requiring secure context

-Some newer browser features are limited to https URLs and are not available to file URLs.
-This includes webcam APIs, geolocation APIs, and notification APIs, among others.
+Some newer browser features are limited to https URLs, and are not available to file URLs.
+This includes features such as webcam APIs, geolocation APIs, and notification APIs.
 See [Secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) for more information.

 ###### Dynamic content